reergymerej/virtual-drill-sergeant/notes.md

 0 * * * * /usr/local/bin/python3 ~/Desktop/drillseargeant/src/send_message.py
  ```

+## Desired Features

+* Variety in commands to make it more interesting.
+* Record of commands executed

 # Version 1.0.0

 Add reminders to the calendar.
 That's not so bad really.